Apple unveils M1 Pro and M1 Max chips for latest MacBook Pro laptops

 Join gaming leaders online at GamesBeat Summit Next this upcoming November 9-10.
 Learn more about what comes next.

-Apple unveiled its M1 Pro and M1 Max chips with up to 57 billion transistors for the new MacBook Pro laptops.
+Apple has unveiled its M1 Pro and M1 Max chips with up to 57 billion transistors for the new MacBook Pro laptops.

-In an online event, Apple CEO Tim Cook and other executives touted the new processors as the heart of the company’s three new models of MacBook Pro laptpos.
+In an online event, Apple’s CEO Tim Cook along with other company executives touted the new processors as the heart of the company’s three new models of MacBook Pro laptops.

 The new M1 Pro processor has 33.7 billion transistors and a memory bandwidth of 200GB/second.
-It has 10 central processing unit (CPU) cores, including eight high-performance cores.
-And it has 16 graphics processing unit (GPU) cores and is built in a five-nanometer manufacturing process.
-It is 70% faster than the M1 with twice the transistors, said Apple executive Johnny Srouji.
-It can support two external displays.
+It has ten central processing unit (CPU) cores, including eight high-performance cores.
+Additionally, it has 16 graphics processing unit (GPU) cores and is built in a five-nanometer manufacturing process.
+The processor is 70% faster than the M1 with twice as many transistors, according to Johnny Srouji, senior vice president of hardware technologies at Apple.
+It can also support two external displays.

-The M1 Max, meanwhile, is Apple’s biggest processor ever with 57 billion transistors.
-It has 400GB/second memory bandwidth, 64GB of unified memory, a 10-core CPU and 32-core GPU.
+The M1 Max, meanwhile, is Apple’s biggest processor ever, with 57 billion transistors.
+It has 400GB/second memory bandwidth, 64GB of unified memory, a 10-core CPU, and a 32-core GPU.
 It can support up to four external displays.
-M1 Max is 2.5 times faster than rival laptop graphics on battery power, Apple said.
+The M1 Max is also 2.5 times faster than rival laptop graphics on battery power, Apple stated.

 Webinar